Skip to main content

 In 2014, I introduced an amendment to the FY2015 National Defense Authorization Act (NDAA) that required the first ever independent report by the Government Accountability Office (GAO) on the anti-hazing efforts of each branch of the military and the Coast Guard.
 On February 9, 2016, Congress received an independent assessment of hazing in the military.
 The report concluded that Department of Defense (DOD) has not fully implemented anti-hazing policies, does not know the extent of current implementation, training for servicemembers is unclear, and hazing tracking systems are incomplete and underdeveloped.

 Given these objective findings, I testified in front of the House Armed Services Committee (HASC) in March 2016.
 I called for stronger anti-hazing policies in the FY2017 NDAA.
 Congress should receive annual reports on DOD's anti-hazing efforts.
 Further, DOD must implement department-wide tracking systems that are uniform, comprehensive, and include information on protected classes such as race and religion.
 Training should be improved for all command levels so all servicemembers can identify it and stop it when they encounter it.
 Lastly, DOD needs to evaluate the prevalence of hazing in a meaningful way.
 It is only with these changes that we can eradicate hazing in the military.
 I am pleased to say that all four of these policy recommendations were included in the House-passed version of the FY2017 NDAA.

-Congress has just begun to see the results from these studies, and I will continue to work tirelessly to ensure that all branches of the military and the Coast Guard are effectively implementing anti-hazing policies and reporting incidents as they occur.
+While I’m pleased that DOD and the Coast Guard have already implemented some of these recommendations, I will continue to work tirelessly to ensure that all branches of the military and the Coast Guard are effectively employing anti-hazing policies and reporting incidents as they occur.

 Share Your Story

 I am committed to being a voice for other victims of military hazing, who often feel like they have nowhere to turn.
 I encourage families and servicemembers to share their stories.
 Congress needs to hear from you.
+You can share your story by calling our DC office at 202-225-5464 or visiting our Share Your Story portal